javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 ## samesite

-That's another security option, to protect from so-called XSRF (cross-site request forgery) attacks.
+That's another security attribute `somesite`.
+It's designed to protect from so-called XSRF (cross-site request forgery) attacks.

-To understand when it's useful, let's introduce the following attack scenario.
+To understand how it works and when it's useful, let's take a look at XSRF attacks.

 ### XSRF attack